 https://www.frankiemanningfoundation.org/archival-resources

 We’re run entirely by a group of volunteers, and any money we take goes towards insurance, venues and larger events.
-We’re always looking for more people willing to help, whether that’s a casual door duty or a larger commitment.
+These events run on goodwill from community members, so we’re always looking for more people willing to help, whether that’s a casual door duty or a larger commitment.
 If you’re interested, please get in touch!

-We frequently team up with other community groups and events in Cornwall, including Truro Queers, St Tudy History Group, and the Great Estate Festival.
+We frequently team up with other community groups and events, including St Tudy History Group, Truro Queers, and the Great Estate Festival.
 We also work closely with Swing Dance groups in Plymouth, Exeter and around the UK as a whole.
-Spot our dancers across Cornwall where there’s Jazz and Blues music!
+While we're currently on long-term hiatus, we continue to promote inclusive, friendly events across Cornwall and Devon.